 PRESSURE TESTING & PIPE STERILISATION

-Lowflo specialise in providing independent hydrostatic pressure testing analysis and equipment hire for the water industry.
-We have skilled and experienced technicians who can provide guidance on equipment use and the latest industry test standards to ensure your tests are carried out correctly, safely and accurately in the shortest possible time with minimal disruption.
+Lowflo’s team specialise in providing independent hydrostatic pressure testing and analysis for the water industry in Ireland and for Irish Water.
+We provide skilled and experienced engineers who can provide guidance on the correct testing procedure, equipment use and up to date industry test standards (IGN 4-01-03) to ensure your pressure tests are carried out correctly, safely and accurately with minimal disruption.